 Saxon Algebra courses seem to work fine for students who grasp math fairly easily but not so well for those who struggle with the abstract thinking required.
 Overall, Algebra 1 is fairly easy for students to work through on their own.
 Interestingly, I have yet to find a text that does a better job with time/rate/distance problems than does this one, even though I know that students still struggle with them in Saxon Algebra 1.

 In the classic editions, Saxon Math does an excellent job with algebra, but the geometry is weak in my opinion.
-Geometry is scattered throughout Algebra 1 and 2, and it is presented very briefly in both books.
-By the time students have completed both books they will have studied about one semester’s worth of geometry.
-They complete their geometry requirement with the Advanced Mathematics book.
-Explanation of geometry topics is fairly brief in Algebra 1 and 2 and does not begin to compare with the quality of presentation in such texts as Discovering Geometry.
+Geometry is scattered throughout Algebra 1 and 2, and it is presented very briefly in both courses.
+By the time students have completed both courses, they will have studied about one semester’s worth of geometry.
+They complete their geometry requirement with the Advanced Mathematics course.
+The explanation of geometry topics is fairly brief in Algebra 1 and 2 and does not begin to compare with the quality of presentation in such texts as Discovering Geometry.

 Students who complete both Algebra 1 and 2, but who do not intend to continue through Advanced Mathematics, will not have covered geometry sufficiently since Advanced Mathematics contains much of the geometry material.
 They would need to use another resource to complete geometry requirements.
 So this might be another instance where students might skip geometry activities within Saxon Algebra 1 and 2 if another geometry course will be used.

 However, if a student is going to go through Advanced Mathematics, tackling a separate geometry course is likely to be redundant and overwhelming, so it would be better to stick with only the Saxon Math texts in that situation.